ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab03.md

 Segmentation fault (core dumped)
 ```

-gdb was designed to make handling segfaults trivial.
-Use gdb to pry into segProgram and discover the reason why it is crashing.
-When using gdb, make sure you run gdb from the same directory as a the program you are analyzing ( gdb relies on the current working directory as a path to find the source code).
+`gdb` was designed to make handling segfaults trivial.
+Use `gdb` to pry into `segProgram` and discover the reason why it is crashing.
+When using `gdb`, make sure you run gdb from the same directory as a the program you are analyzing ( gdb relies on the current working directory as a path to find the source code).

 ### Question 1 (q1a, q1b)

-Start up gdb and load in segProgram.
+Start up `gdb` and load in `segProgram`.
 ```
 gdb ./segProgram
 ```